 Any parent who lives in the parishes of Elstead, Thursley or Shackleford and Peper Harow is welcome to bring their child to church to be baptised.
 If you don’t live in the villages, but have a connection (e.g. your own parents live here) then we are happy to baptise your child, provided your own parish priest gives their consent.
 You don’t need to be a regular churchgoer, or even have been christened yourself.
 But remember, you will be asked to make certain promises in the service, and you ought to feel confident that in all conscience you can do this.

-You can choose for your child to be baptised during the main Sunday morning service at 10.00 am.
+We would prefer to baptise your child during the main Sunday morning service.
 The advantage of this is that the whole congregation gets a chance to take part and to welcome their new member.
-Alternatively, you can opt for a special service on a Sunday usually at 12 noon.
-Generally, only your own party will attend this, so we would then ask you to bring your child to the main service on the following Sunday for a special Welcome.
+Occasionally, we are able to offer a special service on a Sunday usually at 12 noon.

-Our Pastoral Assistant, Sarah Goodship, looks after our baptism families, so if you are wanting to make further enquiries or book a baptism, please contact Sarah in the first instance.
+Our Pastoral Assistant, Sarah Goodship, looks after our baptism families in Elstead , so if you are wanting to make further enquiries or book a baptism in Elstead, please contact Sarah in the first instance or you can also enquire about a Baptism via the Baptism Enquiry Form.
 Sarah will arrange to visit you to have a chat, and book you in.
 At a later date, she will pay you another visit, along with the priest conducting the ceremony, to talk in more depth about Baptism, and to go through the service with you.
-If you opt for a service at noon, then you can choose the hymns and readings you would like, and we produce a special service booklet for the occasion.
+We would like to offer you the opportunity to choose one of the hymns during the morning service, and we produce a special service booklet for the occasion.

 Of course, young children are too little to be able to make the commitment to lead a Christian life which Baptism requires, so you as parents will make it on their behalf, along with the godparents.
 It is therefore important that you choose as godparents people who can in good conscience make such a commitment, and whom you consider will be able to nurture your child in his or her Christian life.
 A minimum of two godparents is required, though traditionally there are at least three: two of the same sex as the child.
 Parents may act as godparents to their own child, provided there is at least one other godparent.
 All godparents must themselves have been baptised.